-What are Payment Gateways for Online Business?
+What Are Payment Gateways For Online Business?

 Though payment gateways are not a tangible object, it can be helpful to think of them like one to better understand their role in payment processing.
 An excellent example is a cell phone.
 Like a cell phone, a payment gateway stands as a portal that communication passes through.
-Instead of texts, emails, and phone calls, a payment gateway passes payment information between the business, card network and payment processor to complete the transaction.
+Instead of texts, emails, and phone calls, a payment gateway passes payment information between the business, card network, and payment processor to complete the transaction.

 For many businesses, selecting a payment gateway is dependent on the needs and operational style of the business.
 For online businesses, the right payment gateway for eCommerce can make a significant difference in the early stages of operations and in years to come.

-When handling credit card transactions of any kind, businesses are required to adhere to the PCI DSS (Payment Card Industry Security Standard) – ensuring the security of customer information.
+When handling credit card transactions of any kind, businesses are required to adhere to the PCI DSS (Payment Card Industry Security Standard) ensuring the security of customer information.
 With requirements varying by business size and types of payments processed, working with a payment gateway provider that meets the highest PCI DSS standards is possibly the most important factor to evaluate early on.

 Fraudulent Activity Protection

 Ineffective or lack of fraud protection with an online business can result in chargeback fees, missing merchandise and other undesirable outcomes.
-All of which can easily be avoided with a payment gateway provider that meets the fraud protection and prevention needs of your business.
+All of these can easily be avoided with a payment gateway provider that meets the fraud protection and prevention needs of your business.
 Overlooking this criteria could lead to significant monetary losses down the line.

 As a business, it is helpful to think about what experience you would like your customers to have when going through the payment process.
 Perhaps you want payments to be completed within a form on your site and also work within a mobile application.
 Or maybe you prefer a payment button that opens up a web form for payments.
 Deciding on what you would like is important because some payment gateways may not allow for certain capabilities.
-As an important area of customer interaction, providing a seamless and hassle-free payment experience is key.
+As an important area of customer interaction, providing a seamless and hassle-free payment experience within your payment gateways is key.

 Additional Merchant Services